Protocol Review and Monitoring System

 Direct competition (e.g. for patient resources) rarely occurs with these groupings to the extent that one protocol is fully deprioritized (e.g., rejected), due solely to concerns of competition.
 Efforts are made through research program meetings and other interactions of leadership and members to avoid initiation of directly conflicting protocols by investigators.

 If a protocol is determined to compete with another protocol or be of a lower priority, it may be approved by the PRMC but it is noted that it is a lower priority.

 Submission of New Protocols

 Submission of protocols and forms to the PRMC is done electronically through the UVM Commons.
-Please contact Emily Harwood at 656-2967 with questions about using the Commons and to create an account to submit documents electronically.
+Please contact Karen Wilson at 656-4414 ext.2 with questions about using the Commons and to create an account to submit documents electronically.
 The PRMC does not require submission of retrospective chart-review studies or retrospective health record studies.